webpack/webpack-dev-server/CONTRIBUTING.md

 ## Commit message

-Our commit messages format follows the [angular.js commits format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format).
+Our commit messages format follows the [Conventional Commits Standards](https://github.com/conventional-changelog/commitlint).

 We don't use the scope.
 The template of a commit would look like this: